alecDLankford/weather-man/README.md

 ## Description

 This project provides a web service that fetches weather information for a specified location and generates a localized weather report using AI.
-The service integrates with the OpenWeatherMap API to retrieve weather data and uses OpenAI's GPT-4o-mini model to produce a natural-sounding weather report with local flair.
+The service integrates with the OpenWeatherMap API to retrieve weather data and uses OpenAI's GPT-4o-mini model to produce a natural-sounding weather report with local flair, in an attempt to mimic your local weather man or woman!

 ## Files